cdl-geneseo/geneseo-dictionary/M/Mac-Salad.md

 # Mac Salad

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mac Salad

 Created by  Unknown User (erg5), last modified by  Unknown User (msc5) on Nov 16, 2012

 n.
 Abbreviation for macaroni salad.“I love mac salad.”100% of those surveyed know this food, but only 30% believe it has local origins.As of 2012, 88% of students surveyed knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)